hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916597v1-mcp-a-control-theoretic-orchestration-framework-for-synergistic-effi.md

 ---
 layout: default
-title: MCP: A Control-Theoretic Orchestration Framework for Synergistic Efficiency and Interpretability in Multimodal Large Language Models
+title: "MCP: A Control-Theoretic Orchestration Framework for Synergistic Efficiency and Interpretability in Multimodal Large Language Models"
 ---

 # MCP: A Control-Theoretic Orchestration Framework for Synergistic Efficiency and Interpretability in Multimodal Large Language Models